raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 or as an MLS extension.
 The latter would be preferable, as other users of MLS are likely going to encounter the same problem.

-# DS-initiated operations {#ds-operations}

-While the nature of MLS prevents the DS from performing changes to the group state itself, it can propose that clients perform certain actions and enforce the enactment of such proposals.

-To allow the DS to send proposals, all groups MUST contain an `external_senders` extension as defined in Section 12.1.8.1. of {{!I-D.ietf-mls-protocol}} that includes the DS' credential and its signature public key.
+To allow the DS to send proposals, all groups MUST contain an `external_senders` extension as defined in Section 12.1.8.1. of {{!RFC9420}} that includes the DS' credential and its signature public key.

 TODO: We might also want to mandate that the group includes credentials of guest DSs involved in the group.
 However, for them to be able to send proposals, we'd need an additional operation/endpoint that the DS exposes.

-TODO: Details of the DS credential.
-A BasicCredential with the FQDN of the DS would probably be sufficient.
+TODO: Details of the DS credential, distribution, etc. A BasicCredential with the FQDN of the DS would probably be sufficient.

 The DS can simply create such proposals itself based on the group information and distribute it to all group members via regular DSFanoutRequests.